 - Independent Taxpayer Oversight Committee (ITOC) citizen volunteers that supervise annual fiscal and periodic performance audits regarding the use of all sales tax funds and provide for independent review to ensure compliance with the Expenditure Plan approved by voters. - interfund transfer monies moved from one fund to another.
-The money is transferred to finance the operations of another fund or to reimburse the fund for expenses. - Local Transportation Authority and Improvement Act (ACT) commences with California Public Utility Code Section 180000. - M - Measure A retail sales tax (2004 Measure A) in 2004, voters approved a one-half of one-percent retail sales and use tax collected over a 30-year period in the County and dedicated for transportation planning, design, construction, operation, and maintenance through 2039. - modified accrual recognizes revenue when it becomes measurable and available, expenditures are recognized when the obligation to pay is incurred. - net sales tax revenue equals total sales tax proceeds less allocations to the cities of Isleton and Galt, and the Neighborhood Shuttle Program as required under the Measure A Ordinance. - Measure A ordinance result of actions carried out by the Governing Board establishing the one-half of one percent sales and use tax within the County. - performance measures an important component of decision making, and at a minimum, are based on program goals and objectives, measure program results or accomplishments, provide for comparisons over time, measure efficiency and effectiveness, and are reliable, verifiable, and understandable. - proposed budget presented initially during May, prior to being brought to the Board for adoption in June.
+The money is transferred to finance the operations of another fund or to reimburse the fund for expenses. - Local Transportation Authority and Improvement Act (ACT) commences with California Public Utility Code Section 180000. - M - Measure A in 2004, voters approved a one-half of one-percent retail sales and use tax collected over a 30-year period in the County beginning in April 2009 and dedicated for transportation planning, design, construction, operation, and maintenance through 2039. - modified accrual recognizes revenue when it becomes measurable and available, expenditures are recognized when the obligation to pay is incurred. - N - net sales tax revenue equals total sales tax proceeds less CDTFA administration costs and allocations to the cities of Isleton and Galt, and the Neighborhood Shuttle Program as required under the Measure A Ordinance. - 0 - Measure A ordinance result of actions carried out by the Governing Board establishing the one-half of one percent sales and use tax within the County. - P - performance measures an important component of decision making, and at a minimum, are based on program goals and objectives, measure program results or accomplishments, provide for comparisons over time, measure efficiency and effectiveness, and are reliable, verifiable, and understandable.